 These treats have been widely enjoyed in Japan by both adults and children for decades.

-“Kaki no Tane (柿の種)” is one of the best-recognized rice crackers in Japan that was first created by “Naniwaya Seika (浪花屋製菓)” Confectionery in 1923.
-It is a savory snack made by baking rice dough without using oil, flavored with soy sauce and red chili pepper, and often comes with roasted peanuts.
+It is a slightly spicy, savory snack made from rice dough that’s been baked, flavored with soy sauce and red chili pepper, often comes with roasted peanuts.

-The crunchy wasabi-flavored rice cracker is not that spicy, if you eat only a few pieces at a time, and features an appetizing savory flavor that goes perfectly with beer.
+The wasabi-flavored rice cracker is not that spicy if you eat only a few pieces at a time featuring an appetizing savory taste that goes perfectly with beer.

 Wasabi Mame (わさび豆)

-As with Kaki no Tane, “Wasabi Mame (わさび豆)” is also one of the good and old wasabi snacks that have long been loved in Japan and that many Japanese food companies produce and sell.
+As with Kaki no Tane, “Wasabi Mame (わさび豆)” is also one of the wasabi snacks that have long been loved in Japan, manufactured by several food makers.

-As for the taste, these deep-fried green peas have a salty, sweet, addicting pungent Wasabi flavor, accompanied by a pleasantly crispy texture.
+As for the taste, these flour batter-coated, deep-fried green peas are sweet and salty with a kick of Wasabi, accompanied by a pleasant crispy bite.

 Wasa-Beef Patato Chips (わさビーフ ポテトチップス)

-“Wasa-Beef (わさビーフ)” is a long-selling wasabi-flavored potato chip that was introduced by the Japanese confectionery company, Yamayoshi Seika, in 1987.
+Lastly, “Wasa-Beef (わさビーフ)” is a long-selling wasabi-flavored potato crisp introduced by the confectionery company Yamayoshi Seika in 1987.